Ariana Grande Vs. Madonna: Who Is The Worst At Social Media?

 “In a cultural landscape where social-media-follower counts far exceed any tabloid’s paid circulation, celebrities have more control over their media coverage than ever before.
 Official statements or announcements aren’t sent to editors at major media outlets, they’re published by uploading a screenshot to Twitter or Instagram.”

-This can’t always be a good thing, unless PR experts have control over what a celebrity posts.
+This can’t always be a good thing unless PR experts have control over what a celebrity posts.
 In Ariana Grande and Madonna’s case, it appears that they do their own social media posts.
-Who do you think is worse at social media — Ariana Grande or Madonna?
+Who do you think is worse at social media; Ariana Grande or Madonna?
 Let us know your thoughts in the comments section.

-[Featured Image by Jason Merritt and Jonathan Leibson/Getty Images]
+[Featured Image by Jason Merritt/ Getty Images and Jonathan Leibson/ Getty Images]